 The first spinoff was Shin Devilman in 1979, six years after the original ended.
 The title means New Devilman in English.
 It takes place in the middle of the original Devilman story, which makes it a midquel, but it will only make sense to read it after the original.
 In the late 1990s, three chapters were translated to English and digitally colored to be sold as comic issues in the US.
 I don’t know why they thought that was a good idea since as you know, it’s a spinoff.
 It sold poorly, but you can still find the issues floating around for sale on the Internet.

 Next we have Neo Devilman from 1999 and 2000, which is actually an anthology of chapters by various artists.
 From here on out you can assume these manga haven’t been licensed.
 Some chapters are done by Nagai himself, but most are by other artists.
 Unsurprisingly, the chapters are a mixed bag.
 Most of them are about civilians during the demon apocalypse.
-A lot of them are grotesquely erotic with no substance, but some of the chapters are well worth reading.
+A lot of them are grotesquely erotic with no substance.
+For example Yoshikazu Yasuhiko is a great artist, but that’s all his chapter amounts to.
+However, some of the chapters are well worth reading.
 The chapters by Nagai are obviously a highlight.
 His art is more polished than it was in the 1970s, but still has personality.
 My favorite is of his is one that juxtaposes Ryo and Akira’s carefree past with their apocalyptic future.

 The chapter by Shinichi Hiromoto has some of the best art.
 If you’ve seen the anime movie Hells, he’s the creator of the manga it was based on.
 His thin lines and jagged shapes are very different from Nagai’s art.
 His chapter looks at some demon characters before they formally appear in Devilman.
 One chapter is by Hitoshi Iwaaki, the creator of the manga and anime Parasyte.
 His work in body horror lends itself to the demons in Devilman.
 His chapter follows a young man who can’t wrap his head around the fact demons exist and the world is ending.
 My personal favorite is by Kazuko Yumeno.
 I fell in love with her storytelling and art through this chapter, but sadly couldn’t find more manga by her.
 Her chapter follows one of Akira’s classmates who has a crush on him.
 When she gets possessed by a demon, the demon is confused by feelings of desire for Devilman.

 Around the same time as Neo Devilman, there was also Amon: The Dark Side of Devilman from 1999 to 2004.
 It is part prequel and part midquel to the original Devilman.
 It’s a hard manga to talk about since it involves spoilers, but I felt like it should be mentioned.
-Nagai wrote it, but it was drawn by the artist Yuu Kinutani.
-It’s interesting to see Nagai’s writing through another artist for once.
+The story is credited to Nagai, but it was drawn by the artist Yuu Kinutani.
+It’s interesting to see Nagai’s storytelling through another artist for once.
 He has a much more detailed style with heavy shading.
 I get an H. R. Giger vibe from it.
 Kinutani draws a lot of clusters, like scales and feathers, and a lot of disturbing melting and slime.

 Volumes one, five, and six make up the midquel during the last volumes of Devilman.
+A single episode OVA, titled Amon: The Apocalypse of Devilman, which loosely adapts the first volume of Amon also exists.
 The manga explores the idea that the demon Amon was capable of regaining consciousness and when Akira was so traumatized by a spoiler event, he took over his body for once.
 The manga also depicts some other events that weren’t detailed in Devilman and spotlights some minor human characters.
 Volumes two, three, and four make up the prequel that looks at the world of demons long before humans.
 It explores the backstories of characters like Amon and Silene.
 So of course the prequel and midquel are tied together by the character of Amon, but they’re also tied together by a very important spoiler character.
 Like I said, this manga is hard to talk about without getting into spoilers.
 It’s also a very uncomfortable and creepy manga, but I appreciate it because it’s a rare look at minor characters and the world of demons before humans.
 The ending is also important to understanding the multiplicity of the whole Devilman universe.

-This multiplicity includes alternate universes, like Devilman G by Rui Takato from 2012 to 2013.
+This multiplicity includes alternate universes, like Devilman Grimoire by Rui Takato from 2012 to 2013.
 This manga retells the original story of Devilman, but with Miki as a witch who transforms Akira into Amon through a magical ritual.
-This is one of the least popular spinoffs among Western fans, but it was actually licensed by Seven Seas Entertainment for release in October 2017.
+This will be the first Devilman manga available in the US since the 1990s, with volume one coming in October 2017 from Seven Seas Entertainment.
 In lieu of the original manga, it is a pretty good idea to bring over a retelling rather than a confusing sequel.

 Everything in the original Devilman is cranked up to eleven for Devilman Lady: the length, the violence, the nudity, the sexual content, the religious references, and more.
 The story goes off the rails in ways I can’t describe without spoilers.
 Unfortunately, I think the art was a downgrade.
 It’s so polished it lacks the experimental fun of the original Devilman art.
 This manga also contains a ton of rape, which makes it very unpleasant and exhausting to read.
 I honestly can’t bear to read this whole manga, so I’ve only read the highlights.
 I recommend other people do the same because despite its problems, the ending is worth knowing.
 I don’t know what it is about Devilman, but the endings always satisfy me no matter how weird they get.
 And the ending of Devilman Lady is very weird, but great at the same time.
 Obviously it would be spoilers to say more, so just trust me.
 An anime adaptation of Devilman Lady from 1998 also exists, but it doesn’t have the same ending so what’s the point?